Breeding Location:

 General

-Parasitic Jaeger Dark Morph: Medium-sized jaeger with brown body, darker cap, and pale underwing patches near tips.
-Light morph has white underparts with brown breast band; intermediates between dark and light morphs occur.
-Diamond-shaped tail has elongated, pointed central feathers.
+Parasitic Jaeger: Medium-sized with two color morphs.
+Dark morph has a brown body, darker cap, pale cheeks, paler belly and pale underwing patches near tips.
+Light morph has white underparts, brown breast band, straw yellow ear coverts and side of neck; may have a pale brown pectoral band.
+Intermediates between dark and light morphs occur.
+Diamond-shaped tail has elongated pointed central feathers.
 Sexes are similar.
-Juveniles of both morphs are brown-barred overall and have dark-tipped bills and slightly elongated central tail feathers.
+Juveniles of both morphs are brown-barred overall and have dark-tipped bills, slightly elongated central tail feathers and blue legs.

 Range and Habitat

-Parasitic Jaeger Dark Morph: Breeds on coasts of Alaska, as well as coastal and inland tundra regions of northern Canada; also found in Greenland, Iceland, Scandinavia, and northern Russia.
-Spends winters on tropical oceans of the southern hemisphere.
+Parasitic Jaeger: Breeds on the coasts of Alaska, as well as coastal and inland tundra regions of northern Canada; also found in Greenland, Iceland, Scandinavia, and northern Russia.
+Pelagic, spending winters in warm waters from the Carolinas and California to Mexico, the West Indies, and areas south.

 Breeding and Nesting

-Parasitic Jaeger Dark Morph: Two brown to green or blue eggs with brown spots are laid in a shallow ground depression lined with plant material.
+Parasitic Jaeger: Two brown to green or blue eggs with brown spots are laid in a shallow ground depression lined with plant material.
 Incubation ranges from 25 to 28 days and is carried out by both parents.

 Foraging and Feeding

-Parasitic Jaeger Dark Morph: Eats small and medium-sized birds, bird eggs, insects, fish, rodents, and carrion.
-Hunts cooperatively, with one chasing a bird near the ground while another flies above to intercept dodges; also, one distracts incubating parent while the other makes off with an egg.
-Sometimes harasses other birds, forcing them to release small fish or other food held in their bills or crops.
+Parasitic Jaeger: They feed on small and medium-sized birds, bird eggs, insects, fish, rodents and carrion.
+They hunt cooperatively, with one chasing a bird near the ground while another flies above to intercept dodges; also, one distracts the incubating parent while the other makes off with an egg.
+At times they harass other birds, forcing them to release food held in their bills.

 Vocalization